-Instrument Preference Shares Subordinated debt Limits on the Total quantum of these instruments shall not exceed: instruments 1.
-25 per cent of total of paid up equity share capital and securities premium of the insurance company 2.
-50 per cent of the net worth of the insurance company Maturity period Preference Shares and Subordinated debt shall be for a tenure as follows: - Minimum Ten years for Life, General Insurance and Reinsurance Companies - Minimum Seven years for Health Insurance Companies - Subordinated debt can be perpetual in nature as well.
+Instrument Preference Shares Subordinated debt

+Limits on the instruments Total quantum of these instruments shall not exceed:1.
+25 per cent of total of paid up equity share capital and securities premium of the insurance company2.
+50 per cent of the net worth of the insurance company Maturity period Preference Shares and Subordinated debt shall be for a tenure as follows: Minimum Ten years for Life, General Insurance and Reinsurance Companies Minimum Seven years for Health Insurance Companies Subordinated debt can be perpetual in nature as well.
 Call/Put options Call option after the instrument has run for at least 5 completed years.
-Solvency ratio to be met before and after the exercise of the call option No put option is permitted Return Dividend / Interest can be fixed, or floating rate linked to a market determined rupee interest benchmark rate

-Servicing conditions for dividend/interest Solvency position of the insurance company being above the regulatory minimum at all times including after such payment of dividend or interest Prior approval of IRDA mandatory if such payment of dividend or interest results in a loss or increase the net loss of the insurance company No loss absorption feature, which may result in conversion of the instrument into equity

-Dividend/ Interest discretion Cancellation of dividend distribution on preference shares or servicing of the subordinated debt must not impose restrictions on the Insurer, except for distribution of dividend to equity shareholders

-Cumulative/ Non-cumulative Dividend on preference shares shall be non-cumulative Interest on subordinated debt not paid in a particular year may be paid in subsequent years subject to compliance with the servicing conditions for such instruments Insurance companies permitted to pay compound interest on the missed interest payment on the subordinated debt

-Instrument amortisation Instruments shall be subjected to a progressive hair cut for computation of Solvency Margin on straight-line basis in the final five years prior to maturity.
-Accordingly, as the instruments approach maturity, the outstanding balances at to be reckoned for inclusion in capital as indicated below
+Solvency ratio to be met before and after the exercise of the call option No put option is permitted Return Dividend / Interest can be fixed, or floating rate linked to a market determined rupee interest benchmark rate Servicing conditions for dividend/interest Solvency position of the insurance company being above the regulatory minimum at all times including after such payment of dividend or interest Prior approval of IRDA mandatory if such payment of dividend or interest results in a loss or increase the net loss of theinsurance company No loss absorption feature, which may result in conversion of the instrument into equity Dividend/Interest discretion Cancellation of dividend distribution on preference shares or servicing of the subordinated debt must not impose restrictions on the Insurer, except for distribution of dividend to equity shareholders Cumulative/ Non- cumulative Dividend on preference shares shall be non-cumulative Interest on subordinated debt not paid in a particular year maybe paid in subsequent years subject to compliance with the servicing conditions for such instruments Insurance companies permitted to pay compound interest on the missed interest payment on the subordinated debt Instrument amortisation Instruments shall be subjected to a progressive hair cut for computation of Solvency Margin on straight-line basis in the final five years prior to maturity.
+Accordingly, as these instruments approach maturity, the outstanding balances are to be reckoned for inclusion in capital as indicated below:

 Years to Maturity Included in Capital

 5 years or more 100%

 4 years and less than 5 years 80%

 3 years and less than 4 years 60%

 2 years and less than 3 years 40%

 1 years and less than 2 years 20%

 Less than 1 year 0%

-Seniority of claims Claims of Preference Shareholders shall be superior to the claims of investors holding equity share capital but shall be subordinated to the claims of the policyholders and all other creditors Claims of the holders of subordinated debt shall be superior to the claims of the investors in preference shares and equity shares in that order but shall be subordinated to the claims of the policyholders and all other creditors.
-Instruments shall neither be secured nor covered by a guarantee of the Insurance Company or other arrangements that legally enhance the seniority of the claims as against the claims of the insurer's policyholders and creditors